DavidA00/Recession_Prediction/README.md

 ## Reproducibility

 You need to request an API key from the FRED website to access the macro-financial dataset.
+You may do so here: https://fred.stlouisfed.org/docs/api/api_key.html.
 Once you have the key, replace the placeholder in main.ipynb with your actual key.

 ## Citation